 Since wrapping up cardiac rehab in November, Beth feels great.
 She is able to do more physical activity (with less effort) than before her heart attack and has lost more than 15 pounds.
 Most important, cardiac rehab helped restore her confidence.
 “I had totally lost confidence in my body, because it failed me.”

-And she is committed to taking care of herself.
+She is committed to taking care of herself.
 “It’s been a whole change in my mindset.
 I never put myself first.”